Leopold Cafe Honored with Iconic Restaurant of the Year Award 2024 at SOS Nitelife Excellence Awards 2024 - www.lokmattimes.com

 Leopold Cafe Honored with Iconic Restaurant of the Year Award 2024 at SOS Nitelife Excellence Awards 2024

-ATK Mumbai (Maharashtra) [India], February 1: The Celebration and recognition of SOS Nitelife Excellence Awards 2024 and Best Night ...
+ATK New Delhi [India], February 4: The Celebration and Recognition of SOS Nitelife Excellence Awards 2024 and Best Night ...

 ATK

-Mumbai (Maharashtra) [India], February 1: The Celebration and recognition of SOS Nitelife Excellence Awards 2024 and Best Night Club Awards 2024, was held at the Grand Jio World Convention Centre in BKC Mumbai on 18th January, 2025.
-The event, which recognizes outstanding achievements in the hospitality and nightlife sectors, was supported by Confederation of Real Estate Developers' Association of India - Maharashtra Chamber of Housing Industry (CREDAI - MCHI).
+New Delhi [India], February 4: The Celebration and Recognition of SOS Nitelife Excellence Awards 2024 and Best Night Club Awards 2024, was held at the Grand Jio World Convention Centre in BKC Mumbai on 18th January 2025.
+The event, which recognizes outstanding achievements in the hospitality and nightlife sectors, was supported by the Confederation of Real Estate Developers' Association of India - Maharashtra Chamber of Housing Industry (CREDAI - MCHI).

 The award was presented by a distinguished line-up of dignitaries, including Keval Valambhia- COO of CREDAI MCHI, TD Joseph- Business Head at CREDAI MCHI, and renowned Indian filmmaker and producer Suneel Darshan, along with Chand Seth and Lina Ingle- Directors at SOS Nitelife - Synergy of Services Nitelife Private Limited, who played an integral role in organizing the prestigious event.